-The decarbonisation of transport is a significant change that has to come about.
+The decarbonisation of transport is a significant part of the fight against climate change, global warming and urban pollution.
 The Scottish Government estimate 25% of Scotland’s emissions are from transport, the majority being from road vehicles.

 Analysis of DVLA’s figures show that 10,700 of the registered vehicles in the county are cars and together with light vans account for 82% of the vehicles in the county.
 Most are suitable to be electric.

 Orkney Energy Audit